fluxio/flux-sdk-js/docs/tutorial/Chapter-1.md

 You'll need to set `flux_client_id` to the client ID you created for your app in [Before You Begin](../README.md#before-you-begin).
 For now, the config above assumes you will want to develop on localhost port 8080.
 If you're using a different host or port, you'll need to add it to the list of valid "post-authorization" URLs for your app (using the [Flux App Manager](https://flux.io/developer/apps)).

-Now, add the following to a new file, `js/index.html`:
+Now, add an `index.html` file to your app's root directory and add the contents below:

 {% label %}index.html{% endlabel %}
 ```html